 Domes, also known as dimples on hand pans, have been a source of curiosity and debate between builders and players alike.
 There is still mystery and some misunderstanding of their purpose and effect on the drum.
 Are they for looks?
 Do they serve a functional purpose?
 Are they a new development?
 Lately there have been a lot of questions and discussions about their purpose specifically on the hand pan, which has inspired us to further research the history of their origins and various uses in musical instruments as well as consider our own research on the topic.
 The following is commentary on some of the history that we have found as well as some of our thoughts on our experience designing dimples on the Saraz.
 This is in no way fully comprehensive or definitive.
 We contribute these ideas in hopes that it inspires more builders to share their own insights on dome architecture in a healthy exchange of knowledge that promotes camaraderie among the art form.

-With 5 years of Saraz history as well as Josh’s experience tuning steel pans with flat notes for almost 2 years prior to joining the Saraz team, we have spent countless hours exploring a vast array of different dome architectures.
+Since creating the Saraz in 2012 and with Josh’s experience tuning steel pans with flat notes for almost 2 years prior to joining the Saraz team, we have spent countless hours exploring a vast array of different dome architectures.
 Of the many aspects that play a huge role in controlling and shaping the timbre of the drums, the dome’s function continues to surprise us in many ways.
 Whether it is shaped to be oval, round, diamond, double stacked, triple stacked, quadruple stacked, smaller or larger, the experimentation and results of dome architecture and its effect are worthy of discussion.
 We will use the term “dome” instead of “dimple” here, though the term dimple has been commonly used in the hand pan world.
 First let us take a look at the history of the dome on a few different musical instruments.

 History of dome architecture of gongs